Considering selling your house at a loss? There’s a lot to consider.

-When you’ve only owned a home a few years, selling can be financially tricky, especially if you’ve not made a down payment.
+Sell in be tricky, whether you’ve owned your home many years, or just a few.
+It’s even trickier if you didn’t make a down payment.
 If the market value of the property hasn’t appreciated pretty significantly, you may be underwater on your loan, or have very little equity to pay for the costs of selling.
 Faced with the prospect of owing thousands, or tens of thousands, of dollars just to sell the house, it may seem like a better idea to rent it for a few years until the loan balance is smaller.

-There are many problems with this plan, and it is very often a better choice to just go ahead, take the financial hit, and start over.
+There are many problems with this plan.
+It is often a better choice to just go ahead, take the financial hit, and start over.
 But how do you know?

 Note: Many military families generously shared their stories for this piece.
 I have not identified them for their privacy.